westonstearns/courses-googlevis-weston/chapter1.md

 # Instruction 2
 test_function("join",
-            incorrect_msg = "Looks like you did not use the join() formula to merge your data frames.") test_object("development[development$Country == "World",]",
+            incorrect_msg = "Looks like you did not use the join() formula to merge your data frames.")
+#test_object("development",
-            undefined_msg = "Seems like you made a mistake when merging the data frames.
-Have a look at the hint if you need any help.", incorrect_msg = "Seems like you made a mistake when merging the data frames.
-Have a look at the hint if you need any help.")
+#            undefined_msg = "Seems like you made a mistake when merging the data frames.
+Have a look at the hint if you #need any help.",
+#            incorrect_msg = "Seems like you made a mistake when merging the data frames.
+Have a look at the hint if you #need any help.")

 # Instruction 3
 test_object("development_final",